-13. The success of the MILWAUKEE brand has resulted in its counterfeiting.
-Plaintiff has identified numerous online marketplace accounts linked to fully interactive websites and marketplace listings on platforms such as iOffer, eBay, PayPal, Wish and Amazon, including the Defendant Internet Stores, which were offering for sale, selling and importing counterfeit MILWAUKEE TOOL products to consumers in this Judicial District and throughout the United States.
+13. The success of the BOOGIE brand has resulted in its counterfeiting.
+Plaintiff has identified numerous online marketplace accounts linked to fully interactive websites and marketplace listings on platforms such as eBay, Amazon, Aliexpress, Alibaba and Walmart, including the Defendant Internet Stores, which were offering for sale, selling, and importing counterfeit BOOGIE Products to consumers in this Judicial District and throughout the United States.
 Defendants have persisted in creating the Defendant Internet Stores.
 Internet websites like the Defendant Internet Stores are estimated to receive tens of millions of visits per year and generate over \$135 billion in annual online sales.
-According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in 2021 was over \$3.3 billion, up from \$1.3 billion in 2020.
-Internet websites like the Defendants' Internet Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue.
+According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in 2024 was over \$5.4 billion, up from \$2.8 billion in 2023.
+According to a 2021 study on the impact of the sale of fraudulent goods entitled "The Counterfeit Silk Road - Impact of Counterfeit Consumer Products Smuggled into the United States" (the 2021 study), Internet websites like the Defendant Internet Stores are also estimated to contribute to over 653,000 lost jobs for legitimate businesses and broader economic damages such as lost wages in an amount over \$36 billion and a loss of federal and state tax revenue of over \$13.5 billion every year.

-14. Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores or wholesalers selling genuine MILWAUKEE TOOL products.
-Many of the Defendant Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards, Western Union and eBay, PayPal, Wish and Amazon.
+14. Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine BOOGIE Products.
+Many of the Defendant Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards, eBay, Amazon, Aliexpress, Alibaba and Walmart.
 Defendant Internet Stores often include images and design elements that make it very difficult for consumers to distinguish such counterfeit sites from an authorized website.
-Defendants further perpetuate the illusion of legitimacy by offering "live 24/7" customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers, including the McAfee® Security, VeriSign®, Visa®, MasterCard® and PayPal® logos.
+Defendants further perpetuate the illusion of legitimacy by offering "live 24/7" customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers, including the McAfee® Security, VeriSign®, Visa®, MasterCard®, and eBay, Amazon, Aliexpress, Alibaba and Walmart logos.

-15. Plaintiff has not licensed or authorized Defendants to use the MILWAUKEE Trademarks, and none of the Defendants are authorized retailers of genuine MILWAUKEE TOOL products.
+15. Plaintiff has not licensed or authorized Defendants to use the BOOGIE Trademarks, and none of the Defendants are authorized retailers of genuine BOOGIE Products.

-16. Upon information and belief, Defendants also deceive unknowing consumers by using the MILWAUKEE Trademarks without authorization within the content, text and/or meta tags of their websites to attract various search engines crawling the Internet looking for websites relevant to consumer searches for MILWAUKEE TOOL products.
-Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant Internet Store listings show up at or near the top of relevant search results and misdirect consumers searching for genuine MILWAUKEE TOOL products.
+16. Upon information and belief, Defendants also deceive unknowing consumers by using the BOOGIE Trademarks without authorization within the content, text, and/or meta tags of their websites to attract various search engines crawling the Internet looking for websites relevant to consumer searches for BOOGIE Products.
+Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant Internet Store listings show up at or near the top of relevant search results and misdirect consumers searching for genuine BOOGIE Products.
 Further, Defendants utilize similar illegitimate SEO tactics to propel new online marketplace accounts to the top of search results after others are shut down.
+As such, Plaintiff also seeks to disable Defendant Online Marketplace Accounts owned by Defendants that are the means by which the Defendants could continue to sell counterfeit BOOGIE Products.